-Small Sided Game: Always include a small-sided game in your practice.
+Small Sided Game: Try to always include a small-sided game in your practice.
 Why?
 While drills and activities are fine, your players signed up to play soccer - do not forget this concept!
-At these ages, you will often be able to incorporate multiple small-sided games or multiple progressions of a game into your practice sessions.
 Try to keep these games to small numbers, such as 3v3 or 4v4.
 Playing small number scrimmages allows players more touches and interaction with the ball, which aids their development.
 If you notice that some players are not touching the ball much, don't be afraid to throw another ball into the activity, maybe even two!

 Cool Down & Recap: Every training session should finish with a cool down.
 Take the players from a running state, then to jogging and finally walking.
-Again, this concept will become more important as you move into the older age groups, but players are really starting to mature, and this becomes increasingly important.
+Again, this concept will become more important as you move into the older age groups, but it is a great habit to start now.
 While you are cooling down, you should review the coaching points you made at the session.